JanKoehnlein/Generic-Graph-View/org.eclipse.xtext.graphview/README.txt

    http://rtsys.informatik.uni-kiel.de/trac/kieler
 you have to checkout some plug-ins from the KIELER repository.
-Use the KIELER_projectSet.psf for a minimal configuration using OGDF layouts.
+Use the KIELER_projectSet.psf for a minimal configuration using OGDF and Dot layouts (need Graphviz installed).